idefix-code/tutorial/Debugging/README.md

 ## Pre-requisities

-This session assumes that you know how to connect and work on the Bigfoot cluster.
-If not, follow the [tutorial on bigfoot](../../env/README.md).
+This session assumes that you know how to connect and work on the LMU cluster to get access to GPUs.
+If not, follow the [GPU tutorial](../GettingStarted/RunningOnGPUs.md).

 ## Problem1: a CPU segmentation fault